pantheon-systems/quicksilver-examples/cloudflare_cache/README.md

 # Cloudflare Cache #

-This example demonstrates how to purge Cloudflare cache when your live site's cache is cleared.
+This example demonstrates how to purge Cloudflare cache when your live environment's cache is cleared.

 ## Instructions ##